 This careful forest management ensures that even in the future the forests will form part of the sustainable cycle of nature and be a permanent source of raw materials.

 The fibres in a tree trunk run parallel to its length.
-The fibre length varies according to the tree species.
-The relationship is indicated by the table below.
+The fibres’ own length varies according to the tree species but in general the length is greater than the width.
+The relationship is indicated by the following table.

 Click to enlarge.

 Carbon dioxide and water are converted into simple glucose-based sugars by the action of sunlight on the green chlorophyll-containing cells of the plant kingdom.
 This process is known as photosynthesis and is accompanied by the emission of oxygen.
 The natural sugars can be polymerised in plants to produce cellulose.